eduardhubner/eduardhubner/README.md

 # Hi, I'm Eduard 👋

-Computer Science Master's student at TU Berlin with a background in Philosophy, working at the intersection of AI safety and interpretability.
+Computer Science Master's student at TU Berlin with a background in Philosophy.

 ## Current Work